 Wine collecting is a craft that takes a lot of knowledge, patience and dedication, but when done correctly, it can be incredibly rewarding and impressive.
 Wine is one of the most interesting and unique beverages in the world and is unparalleled in terms of its ability to improve with age.
-For the wine to age correctly, it needs to be stored in some very carefully controlled conditions.
+For the wine to age correctly, it needs to be stored in some very carefully controlled conditions such as a freestanding or built in wine cooler.
 In this article, we will take you through the basic considerations of storing wine, and the several ways in which you can improve the quality of the wine’s ageing process.

 Which wines benefit from ageing?

 When it comes to collecting wine, it is extremely important to do your research so that you know exactly which wines are meant to be aged, and which are not.
 Many wines are not only known for ageing well, but they will also require a little bit of ageing in order to fully develop their flavours.
 Here is a list of red wines that are known for ageing particularly well: